adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Some browsers don't support Javascript so relying on it for the core experience is ill-advised.
 Some people install plugins, such as those that disable tracking, these can cause script to break i.e. when one script references another object in a *blocked* script.

-Sometimes a firewall or proxy ate the script &mdash; this actually happened to me when I was building websites for a telecom company.
-The network decided to mess with a script it thought it recognised causing Javascript problems.
-Using the latest iPhone, with Javascript enabled, had no affect in avoiding this problem.
-Fortunately this could be fixed as I worked for the network but it's not always in your control.
-So it pays to not trust the browser or network.
+Sometimes times the network is at fault.
+Only some of the script makes it down the wire.
+Perhaps a firewall or proxy messed with it.
+This actually happened to me when I worked at Deutsche Telekom.
+The network had the audacity to strip what it thought was a comment inside a well-known library, but it was actually a regex.
+Mobile networks can often do these things in the name of performance but it actually broke several sites fatally.

+*Note: having the latest iPhone with Javascript enabled made no difference.*

-But more importantly than any of the above, the most common scenario is one where the browser simply lacks support for a given set of APIs that your application tries to use (examples later).
+More importantly than any of the above, the most common scenario is one where the browser simply lacks support for a given set of APIs that your application tries to use (examples later).

 ## 3. JS does not degrade gracefully without developer intervention (unlike HTML and CSS).

 HTML and CSS degrade (or enhance depending on the way you see things) without any extra effort.
 Consider `<input type="email">` and `border-radius`.
-When unsupported, the input reverts to a standard text control and the element doesn't have a curved border.
+When unsupported, the input reverts to a standard text control and forgoes curved borders.
 No harm, no foul.

 When it comes to Javascript the same cannot be said.
-If the browser tries to execute code it can't handle an error occurs, sometimes an irrevocable one.
+If the browser tries to execute code it can't handle, an error occurs, sometimes an irrevocable one.
 As an example try running the following in Internet Explorer 8.

 	var form = document.forms[0];
 	form.attachEvent('submit', function() {